We Couldn’t Do This Without You

 - July 14-17 — American Association of Law Libraries 111th Annual Meeting & Conference, Baltimore Convention Center

 Educational program rooms are used for multiple sessions throughout the day.
 For this reason, the room is set up to accommodate the maximum number of people.
 Most program rooms will be set in the standard theatre style (rows of chairs), with a riser at the front of the room featuring a podium with a panel table and four chairs.
 Other program rooms will be set with round tables for the audience, and will also include a riser with podium and panel table and chairs.
-Aisle microphones (for audience questions and recording purposes) will also be provided.
 (Setups for preconference workshops vary based on their formats.)

-Please be sure to select equipment that is appropriate for your presentation.
+Carefully consider the equipment that is appropriate for your presentation.
 Confer with your program coordinator to determine if multiple presenters on the program can share the same computer.
 This is usually more efficient.
-Please indicate if you are requesting a type of microphone other than the lectern microphone and wireless lavaliere microphone already provided.
+Please let your coordinator know if you will need additional equipment (beyond what is listed above) or a type of microphone other than the lectern microphone and wireless lavaliere microphone already provided.
 Your coordinator will compile the individual requests from all speakers and will submit one separate Equipment Request Form for the program to AALL.

 Both wired and wireless internet connections will be available in each program room.
 However, please be prepared to use screen captures and temporary internet files (to be available offline) as a backup should problems arise with the live internet connection.
 While internet connections are usually reliable and instantaneous, this cannot be guaranteed.
 Presenters who rely entirely on a live internet connection may find their program in jeopardy should this connection suddenly fail.